How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 Let me tell you that I’m yet to find a place where I could get away without opening a local bank account.
 In all the countries I lived in I only never had an account in Mexico because first my jobs paid in cheques I could cash at the bank, but taking money from ATMs from my foreign account later was a pain in the butt considering fees and limits on withdrawals.

 Many countries won’t accept AmEx cards.
-In the Netherlands, many essential places like grocery stores or train ticket booths won’t take cash and they only take Dutch cards with their own chip system, so without Dutch debit card it was quite annoying.
+In the Netherlands, many essential places like grocery stores or train ticket booths won’t take cash and they only take Dutch cards with their own chip system, so without a Dutch debit card it was quite annoying.

 8. Consider Local Politics and Religion